wilzwert/myjobs/frontend/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --localize` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the Jest unit and integration tests.
+Coverage report will be available in `coverage/jest`.

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `npm run e2e` to execute the end-to-end tests in interactive mode with Cypress.

+Run `npm run e2e:ci` to execute the end-to-end tests in headless mode with Cypress.

+Run `npm run e2e:staging` to execute the end-to-end tests in staging (headless + recording) mode with Cypress.

+Coverage reports will be available in `coverage/e2e`.

+## Aggregating coverage reports

+If you want to run all tests (unit, integration, e2e), generate and merge coverage reports, you can run `npm run test-full` which points to scripts/testfull.js.

+Merged coverage report will be available in `coverage/merged`.

 ## Further help